hapax/hapax.github.io/research.md

 #### Other technical notes and talks
 - [*Chaos and thermalisation*](assets/chaos.pdf) (2018).
 In quantum
   mechanics, "chaotic" can mean either "looks random" or "spreads exponentially quickly".
+A brief introduction to both notions.
 - [*String perturbation theory and Riemann surfaces*]({{
 hapax.github.io }}/assets/strings-project.pdf) (2018).
 In string
 theory, loop diagrams are Riemann surfaces, leading to a beautiful connection between scattering and geometry.
+In these notes, I discuss the moduli space and path integral over these surfaces.
 - [*The inflationary spectrum*]({{ hapax.github.io
   }}/assets/inflation-notes.pdf) (2016).
-Notes on inflation.
+Short technical notes on
+  scalar and tensor perturbations in cosmological inflation.